 Furthermore, under existing and future vehicle emission rates, a project would have to increase traffic volumes at a single intersection to more than 44,000 vehicles per hour-or 24,000 vehicles per hour where vertical and/or horizontal air does not mix-in order to generate a significant CO impact (BAAQMD 2017a).
-As mentioned in the traffic/transportation analysis, the proposed project would not result in an increase in student capacity and the traffic associated with these students and staff would be traveling on the area's roadway network regardless of the status of this proposed project.
-Since the there would be no increase in traffic volumes and as the proposed project would be well below the CEQA VMT threshold of 110 trips per day; the proposed project can be screened from any further CEQA VMT analysis.
+As the SMAQMD does not currently have adopted CO hotspot screening guidance, guidance from the Bay Area Air Quality Management District (BAAQMD) is utilized herein to determine whether the proposed project may result in potentially significant impacts related to CO hotspot generation.
+As mentioned in the traffic associated with these students and staff would be traveling on the area's roadway network regardless of the status of this proposed project.
+Since there would be no increase in traffic volumes and as the proposed project can be screened from any further CEQA VMT threshold of 110 net trips per day, the proposed project can be screened from any further CEQA VMT analysis.
 Therefore, overall, the proposed project would not have the potential to substantially increase CO hotspots at intersections in the SVAB and would not result in significant impacts relative to VMT.

 In addition, the potential for CO hotspots to be generated in the SVAB is extremely unlikely because of the improvements in vehicle emission rates and control efficiencies.
-Typical projects would not expose sensitive receptors to substantial pollutant concentrations and analysis of CO hotspots is not warranted.
+Most land use development projects would not expose sensitive receptors to substantial pollutant concentrations and analysis of CO hotspots is not warranted.
 Furthermore, the proposed project would not increase exposure at the project site from proximity to the surrounding roadways and freeways.
 Therefore, localized air quality impacts related to mobile-source emissions would be less than significant, and no mitigation measures are required.